TonyPhipps/tech-notes/Products/splunk.md

 ## Find Results Not in a Subsearch of Older Events
 This example looks for all instances across many systems, but shows the host info on outliers.
 Also ensures "new systems" found don't false positive.
-NOTE: You man need to surround field names that have special characters in their values with single quotes!

 ```
 index="something" therestofyoursearch